Naveen6220/Language-Identification-using-CNN/README.md

-# Multilingual language voice Identification with CNN

-This project utilizes Convolutional Neural Networks (CNN) for the identification of text written in four different languages.
-The model is trained to classify and distinguish between Tamil, Hindi, Telugu, and kannada languages with high accuracy.
+# Voice Language Identification and Conversion Project

+## Overview
+This project leverages Convolutional Neural Networks (CNN) to identify four different voice languages.
+Additionally, it includes functionality to convert the identified voices into the .wav format.
+The project utilizes Mel spectrogram visualization to enhance the understanding of the audio data.

+## Features
+1. **Voice Language Identification:** Employing CNN to accurately identify voices in four distinct languages.
+2. **Voice Conversion:** Convert identified voices into the widely used .wav format.
+3. **Mel Spectrogram Visualization:** Visualize audio data through Mel spectrograms for insightful analysis.

 ## Technologies Used

-- **CNN (Convolutional Neural Network):** The core of the project, CNN is employed to extract features and classify text based on language patterns.

-- **Docker:** The project is containerized using Docker, ensuring a consistent and reproducible environment for development and deployment.

-- **GitHub Actions for CI/CD:** Continuous Integration and Continuous Deployment (CI/CD) pipelines are set up using GitHub Actions, automating the testing and deployment processes.
+- **Deep Learning:** Utilized Convolutional Neural Networks for voice language identification.
+- **Data Processing:** Preprocessed and transformed audio data.
+- **Visualization:** Employed Mel spectrograms for effective data visualization.
+- **Docker:** Containerized the application for seamless deployment and scalability.
+- **Continuous Integration/Continuous Deployment (CI/CD):** Implemented GitHub Actions for automated CI/CD workflows.

-- **AWS S3 for Storage:** Amazon S3 is utilized for efficient and scalable storage of datasets and model artifacts.
+- **Cloud Storage:** Utilized AWS S3 for efficient storage of audio data.

-- **Google Cloud Platform (GCP):** The project is deployed on GCP, taking advantage of its cloud services and infrastructure for scalable and reliable hosting.
+- **Cloud Deployment:** Deployed the project on Google Cloud Platform (GCP) for scalability and accessibility.

-## Directory Structure
+## Project Structure

-- **`/src`:** Contains the source code for the CNN model and related scripts.
+- `src/`: Contains the source code for the voice language identification and conversion.

-- **`/docker`:** Docker-related files and configurations.

-- **`/.github/workflows`:** GitHub Actions workflows for CI/CD.
+- `docker/`: Includes Docker configuration files.
+- `scripts/`: Holds any necessary scripts for data processing or model training.

-- **`/data`:** Storage for datasets used in training and testing.
+- `notebooks/`: Jupyter notebooks for exploration and development.
+- `docs/`: Project documentation.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Navigate to the project directory: `cd your-repo`
-3. Build the Docker container: `docker build -t your-image-name .`
-4. Run the Docker container: `docker run -p 5000:5000 your-image-name`
+2. Set up the required dependencies: `pip install -r requirements.txt`
+3. Follow the instructions in the documentation for data preprocessing, model training, and deployment.

-## CI/CD Pipeline
+## CI/CD and Deployment

-The CI/CD pipeline is triggered on each push to the main branch.
-It includes automated testing and, upon successful tests, automatic deployment to the GCP environment.
+- The project employs GitHub Actions for automated CI/CD workflows.
+- Continuous Integration ensures that the codebase is always in a deployable state.
+- Deployment to GCP is triggered automatically upon successful CI tests.

-## Deployment on GCP
+## Contributors

-The application is deployed on GCP, offering a scalable and reliable environment for serving the language identification model.
+- List contributors and their roles in the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments
+- Acknowledge any external libraries, datasets, or resources used in the project.

+Feel free to modify this README file according to your project's specifics.